Submissions

 Three or more authors:

-Documents by the same author, published the same year:
+Documents by the same author, publications from the same year:

 One page: Schultz and Luz (2020, p.
 201)